 For more information on getting to Beaver Creek, click Getting Here to view their site.

 What Terrain Does Beaver Creek Have?

 The first thing I recommend to any snowboarder who’s going out west for the first time.
 Is to know your skill level, don’t get too crazy on the first couple of runs.
 Secondly, I’d suggest taking a look at the Ski Resort Trail Maps.
-From the map you can plan where you’d like to go and what sites you want to see.
+From the map, you can plan where you’d like to go and what sites you want to see.
 I’ve used it countless times after getting confused and/or lost on the mountain.
-A good rule of thumb, if you haven’t gone under a fence, just go down.
+A good rule of thumb is if you haven’t gone under a fence, just go down.
 There’s always a chair, chalet, or parking lot. (almost always)

 Also, I’ll be writing an extensive post later about this, but elevation sickness is a factor here.
-Drink plenty of water, and don’t over exert yourself the first day.
+Drink plenty of water, and don’t over-exert yourself the first day.
 If you feel dizzy or sick, there’s a good chance you’ve got it.
 Here’s a WebMD page that’ll help you overcome elevation sickness.
 It isn’t permanent, your body just needs to adjust.

 Beginner Terrain (Green Circles)

 Beaver Creek has a lot of Green Runs dispersed throughout the ski resort.
 However, you’ll a lot of them are gathered on the lower right-hand side of the trail map.
 If you’re a beginner head over to lift #15 (Lower BC Express Lift) Or Lift #16 (Bachelor Gulch Express Lift) both of these will take you to some epic green runs and you’ll get an awesome view of the mountains.
 If you’re wanting longer green runs, take lift #15 and then Lift #18 for a green run that’s twice as long.
 Check out the trail map for more runs.